 To finance further development, Hash Rush will include a store that sells cosmetic items and convenience items.
 The currency used in the store will be RUSH Coin.

 Players who craft items or earn rewards in game will be able to sell these rewards for RUSH Coin.
 They will then be able to buy store items with RUSH Coin or sell the coins to others who may want these store items.

 Hash Rush Alpha Review

-We played Hash Rush Alpha for a couple of hours.
-It clearly is in an early stage of development.
+The first time we played Hash Rush, we spent a couple of hours building structures and climbing the tech tree.
+It was clearly in an early stage of development.
 But we found that even this version was addictive…at least for a while.